Last Updated: February 8, 2026 | All Prices Independently Verified

 Some IPTV providers offer an attractive introductory price for the first month or first year, then increase the price upon renewal.
 This is a common tactic borrowed from cable television itself.
 The first-year price might be $6.99 per month, but the renewal price jumps to $14.99 per month.
 Always verify the renewal price before subscribing.
 Our recommended providers maintain consistent pricing without introductory discounts or renewal increases.

 A handful of providers charge extra for EPG access or catch-up TV functionality.
 These features might cost an additional $1 to $3 per month on top of the base subscription.
 This is particularly frustrating because EPG is essential for a usable IPTV experience and should be included in any modern service.
-All five of our recommended providers include EPG at no additional cost, and four of five include catch-up TV.
+All five providers covered here publicly advertise EPG at no additional cost, and most include catch-up TV in their standard offering.

 While not a direct IPTV cost, many users find that a VPN improves their IPTV experience by preventing ISP throttling.
 A quality VPN service costs $3 to $8 per month on annual plans.
 If you experience buffering without a VPN, this becomes an effective additional cost of IPTV usage.
 We recommend budgeting $3 to $5 per month for a VPN if your ISP is known to throttle streaming traffic.
 Even with this additional cost, the total IPTV plus VPN expense remains far below cable TV pricing.